This post may contain affiliate links. Please read our disclosure policy.

 ingredients for gluten free banana bread including sliced bananas, vanilla, sour cream, salt, leaveners, eggs, white powder in bowls, melted butter, and white sugar in small bowls on blond wood table

-• Baking powder/baking soda: Add rise to your quick bread, and the baking soda also helps with browning in the oven.
+• Baking powder/baking soda: Adds rise and helps the bread brown in the oven.

 • Salt: Brightens all the flavors and balances the sweetness.